-There are a variety of ways to explore the waterways around Lake Erie, from paddlewheel tours to fishing trips and even water taxis.
+There are a variety of ways to explore the waterways around Lake Erie, from Presque Isle Boat Tours to fishing trips and even water taxis.
 However, in my opinion, the best way to get a truly intimate experience for the beauty and nature of Presque Isle is to kayak or canoe through its many beautiful waterways.

 Our tour around Presque Isle covered two very different areas in and around Misery Bay near the end of the park.
 After spending a few minutes getting accustomed to the peaceful and quite beautiful creek that we started in, we headed out towards the bay.